tsyrulb/joinjoy-matching/README.md

   docker run -p 5001:5001 --env-file .env yourusername/joinjoy-flaskapi:latest
   ```

 Deploying to platforms like [Railway](https://railway.app/) or Azure Web App for Containers is straightforward.
-Set environment variables on the hosting platform.
+Set environment variables on the hosting platform and run the container image.

 ## Challenges & Solutions